G. V. Raja: Background and early life

 P. R. Godavarma Raja was born on 13 October 1908 at Poonjar in Kottayam district of Kerala, into the Royal House of Poonjar.
 He was the third son of Smt.
 Ambalika Thamburatty, a lady belonging to the Poonjar dynasty, and her husband, Puthusseri Narayanan Nampoothiri.

 In accordance with the Sambandam system and the matrilineal Marumakkathayam system then prevalent in Kerala, Godavarma Raja belonged not to the family and caste of his father, but to that of his mother; he was a member of the Poonjar dynasty, and similarly, his children would belong to the family of their mother.

 The Poonjar dynasty traces its lineage to the Pandyan kings of the Sangam Age.
 The founder of the dynasty, Manavikrama Kulashekhara Perumal, was a Pandyan king whose mother was a Chera princess.
 In 1152 AD, he shifted from Madurai (the Pandya capital) to present-day Kerala due to incessant civil wars in the Tamil Country.
 Arriving in the land of his mother, Raja Manavikrama Perumal purchased the land that covers present-day Kottayam, Pathanamthitta and Idukki districts from the Thekkumkur Rajas and thus established a small fiefdom for himself.
 In his flight from Madurai, he and his family had carried with them one of the three idols of Meenakshi, their "Kula Devatha."
-This idol, which had been used in Madural as the "Utsava Murthy" during the annual car festival of Meenakshi Sundareswara, was now installed by Manavikrama Perumal as the "Pratishtha" (main idol) in the Meenakshi temple which he built on the banks of the Meenachil river.
+This idol, which had been used in Madural as the "Utsava Murthy" during the annual car festival of Meenakshi Sundareswara, was now installed by Manavikrama Perumal as the "Pratishtha" (main idol) in the Meenakshi temple which he built on the banks of the Meenachil River.
 The family has thus lived in Poonjar for nearly a thousand years, and their lives have revolved around this temple and the small fiefdom which surrounds it.
 The town of Erattupetta was the commercial centre of the Poonjar kingdom.

 Raja completed his school education at S.M.V.
 High School, Poonjar and MD Seminary Higher Secondary School, Kottayam.
 He then went to Madras to pursue a degree in medicine.

 Marriage

-Goda Verma's wife, Rani Karthika Thirunal Lakshmi Bayi, Rani of Attingal and Travancore.
+Goda Varma's wife, Rani Karthika Thirunal Lakshmi Bayi, Rani of Attingal and Travancore.

 Goda Varma's elder brother, Rama Varma, was married to Bhawani Amma Tampuratti, whose sister Sethu Parvathi Bayi was the Amma Maharani (queen mother) of Travancore.
 It was Rama Varma and Bhawani Amma who suggested that Goda Varma may be a suitable husband for the queen mother's daughter.
 The royal family agreed and made a formal proposal of marriage to Goda Varma's parents.

 When the marriage proposal from the Travancore Royal Family reached him, as a prospective bridegroom for Karthika Thirunal Lakshmi Bayi, the Queen of Travancore, G. V. Raja was studying in Madras to attain a degree in Medicine.
 He accepted the marriage proposal, discontinuing his education.
 On 24 January 1934, at the age of 26, he married the then 17-year-old Maharani Karthika Thirunal Lakshmi Bayi with whom he had four children.